-Organization of the South Dakota Early Learning Guidelines Developmental Indicator Continuum
+About the South Dakota Early Learning Guidelines

 Organization of Early Learning Guidelines

-The “heart” of The South Dakota Early Learning Guidelines are charts that describe Goals and Developmental Indicators for children’s learning and development.
+The “heart” of the South Dakota Early Learning Guidelines are charts that describe Goals and Developmental Indicators for children’s learning and development.
 The Goals and Developmental Indicators describe expectations for what children will learn prior to kindergarten, starting with infancy and covering all ages through kindergarten entry.

-Each domain is organized into three sections:
+Each domain is organized into sections:

-• Domain Introduction - Each introduction provides a description of some of the most important ideas related to the domain.
+- Domain Introduction - Each introduction provides a description of some of the most important ideas related to the domain.
 This introductory information aids in understanding what aspects of children’s learning and development are included in the domain.

 The age levels used in the Continuum are as follows:

-More detailed information is also provided:
+- Appendices - More detailed information is also provided:

-Appendix A: Supporting Children with Disabilities
+Appendix A: Supporting Children who have Disabilities

 Appendix B: Supporting Dual Language Learners